jash-j3/Blockchain_Quordle/README.md

 }
 ```

+#### Note about Published Package Size

+Because of the large word list, we had to make some optimizations to reduce the size of the package.
+The main two
+changes were:

+1. Each word is stored as a 32-bit integer, instead of a string.
+2. The package is published with the `--included-artifacts none` option, which removes the build artifacts
 ### Run the Frontend

-Copy the `sender` address from the previous JSON output and paste it into `Blockchain_Quordle/qwordle_r/.env`.
-The
+Copy the `sender` address from the previous JSON output and replace the address in `Blockchain_Quordle/qwordle_r/.env`.
-frontend can now be started using the following commands:
+The frontend can now be started using the following commands:

 ```bash
 cd Blockchain_Quordle/qwordle_r